 There is an argument that the type 2 form with the definition at the end is not entirely sound (in the example above, the rally is the subject, not the key).
 The example would be better phrased with the definition as the subject, eg "Key held by magnificent rally".

-A reverse hidden takes much the same form, except that a reversal indicator is required; either the extracted text or the entire hiding place can be reversed, eg "Party backed contribution to Conservative disco (4)" for SIDE or "Small sample of grain I muttered about (4) for MINI.
+A reverse hidden takes much the same form, except that a reversal indicator is required; either the extracted text or the entire hiding place can be reversed, eg "Party backed contribution to Conservative disco (4)" for SIDE or "Small sample of grain I muttered about (4)" for MINI.

 What indicators are available?

 A number of 'type 3' indicators can be found in the list of hidden indicators.
 When it comes to type 1/type 2 indicators, many Container and Contents Indicators can be used; the important thing is to select those which describe a steady state rather than a single action, so 'held by' is good, but 'grabbed by' is not.
-The clue "man held by cha-cha partner (4)" works nicely for CHAP, while "Man grabbed by cha-cha partner (4)" doesn't - for as long as the CHA-CHA PARTNER has existed, the CHAP has been (held) there.
+The clue "Man held by cha-cha partner (4)" works nicely for CHAP, while "Man grabbed by cha-cha partner (4)" doesn't - for as long as the CHA-CHA PARTNER has existed, the CHAP has been (held) there.

 What can go in the hiding place?

-The hiding place should contain only words which contribute to the answer, so "Individual tucked into kippers one provided (6)" for PERSON is no good, since the word 'provided' plays no part in the clue ("individual tucked into kippers once" would be fine).
+The hiding place should contain only words which contribute to the answer, so "Individual tucked into kippers one provided (6)" for PERSON is no good, since the word 'provided' plays no part in the clue ("Individual tucked into kippers once" would be fine).
 There is a specific exception to this rule, which is that the definite and indefinite articles can be included, so "Queen featuring in the Guardian newspaper (4)" for ANNE would be allowed.

-The hiding place can contain punctuation marks etc as well as spaces - anything other than letters are ignored, with all letters being treated as unaccented capitals.
+The hiding place can contain punctuation marks as well as spaces - anything other than letters are ignored, with all letters being treated as unaccented capitals.

 Can the hiding place be split up?